Pylons/pyramid/docs/narr/firstapp.rst

 body ``Goodbye world!``.

 Each of these functions is known as a :term:`view callable`.
-View callables in a :mod:`pyramid` application accept a single argument, ``request`` and are expected to return a :term:`response` object.
+View callables in a :app:`Pyramid` application accept a single argument, ``request`` and are expected to return a :term:`response` object.
 A view callable doesn't need to be a function; it can be represented via another type of object, like a class or an instance, but for our